A Missed Opportunity for Increased Employee Engagement!

 That's it.
 No long 50 question assessment.
 No fancy evaluation of competencies or "graphic rating scales".
 All things that employees and supervisors dread.

-As a constructive review, the meeting will inevitably include critical feedback, but this format is much less interrogation and critique and much more a discussion about information the employee has shared willingly, reducing defensiveness, fostering collaboration, and having a
+As a constructive review, the meeting will inevitably include critical feedback, but this format is much less interrogation and critique and much more a discussion about information the employee has shared willingly, reducing defensiveness, fostering collaboration, and having a significant positive impact on both employee performance and engagement.

 Finding Greater Freedom